 - Impact regions through the development of new programmatic and policy interventions that build on strengths and support weaknesses to support IDEs.

-MIT REAP admits teams from up to 8 partner regions annually, which are comprised of 5-8 highly driven and influential members and is headed by a regional champion.
-For information on past and current participants and assembling an ideal REAP team please see links below:
+MIT REAP admits teams from up to 8 partner regions annually, which are comprised of 5 to 8 highly driven and influential members and is headed by a regional champion.

 During the two-year engagement, regional teams are empowered to: